-You can use code MK to get 10%* off Kasandrinos Extra Virgin Olive Oil!
+You can use code MK50 to save 50%* on your first subscription order of Kasandrinos Extra Virgin Olive Oil!

 Kasandrinos is loaded with phenolic antioxidants and monounsaturated fats.
 These “good fats” help reduce cholesterol levels in the blood, lowering the risk of heart disease and stroke, while also assisting in the development and maintenance of healthy cells in the body.Tony and Effi Kasandrinos

 Olive oil is very similar to avocado oil in terms of its fat composition and contains about 73 percent monounsaturated fats, 13.8 percent saturated fats and 13.2 percent polyunsaturated fats.